24 Things to Do in Dallas—The Ultimate Guide

 2. Reunion Tower

-Day or night, the observation deck is a favorite for first-time visitors and photographers alike.
+The observation deck is a popular spot for both first-time visitors and photographers, day or night.

-• Hours: Daily from 12 PM to 8 PM (hours may vary slightly by season)
+• Hours: Every day from 12 PM to 8 PM (hours may change a little depending on the season)

-• Planning Tip: Book a timed entry online and visit just before sunset to enjoy both daytime and nighttime views.
-Combine your visit with the Sixth Floor Museum for a full morning in the area.
-Several Sonesta hotels are located just a short drive or train ride away.
+• Tip for Planning: Make a timed reservation online and go just before sunset to see both day and night views.
+Visit the Sixth Floor Museum as well to spend a whole morning in the area.
+There are a few Sonesta hotels that are only a short drive or train ride away.

 • Map It: Reunion Tower Location